SylmarDev/syl-rnb-calc/SYL-TODO.md

 - Add in the survival chance calculator that I have the python program for (that'll take a while)

 Community suggestions
-- Remove items button
+- Remove items button (set your box to have all items (none))
 - Toggleable button group for...
   - Sitrus berry button, burn tick button, poison tick button
 - A way to show high rolls and low rolls
 - A way to show crit rolls along with noncrit rolls together
-- All stat boosts being horizontal and closer to the top
+- All stat boosts being horizontal and closer to the top so its easier to press